minghaotao/Bb_Dash/README.md

 # Bb_Dash

-Using plotly Dash to create an interactive Dashboard for Blackboard Reports
+Using plotly Dash to create an interactive Dashboard for Blackboard Reports.

+More infomraiton about Plotly Dash - https://dash.plotly.com/introduction

 1) Active Users in Blackboard